 GP Band will have a booth in the “Club Hallway” across from Room #208 during Student Startup on Tuesday, August 22nd and Wednesday, August 23rd.
 The booth will be run by Grizzly Band Student Leadership.

 Concert Dress ordering in the past has been coordinated by the Band Boosters in order to allow our band families the advantage of bulk-rate pricing.
 However, the past few years the paper/check ordering system has become a cumbersome task for both Band Boosters and parents.
-In addition, last year’s dress order form did not account for shipping/handling costs.
-In January 2023, the Booster Board voted to no longer facilitate/be the middle-man for concert dress ordering and to refer students/parents to the website where they can order 1 of the 3 approved concert dresses on their own and have it shipped directly to them.
+In January 2023, the Booster Board voted to no longer facilitate/be the middle-man for required uniforms, including concert dresses and to refer students/parents to the website where they can order 1 of the 3 approved concert dresses on their own and have it shipped directly to them.
 However, during Band Camp this year when updating the concert dress ordering information it was discovered that the dress prices had increased significantly.
 Kayla Shreve reached out the dress company in hopes they would work with us to create an online ordering process for our band families that would still allow for bulk-rate pricing.
 That was not an option.
 However, creating our own online ordering system similar to Band Camp registrations is an option.
 Jason has begun creating the online ordering form.
-A motion was made to reverse the Boards previous decision and continue to facilitate/be the middle-man for concert dress ordering due cost savings and the ease of allowing families to order online.
+A motion was made to reverse the Boards previous decision and facilitate/be the middle-man for concert dress ordering due cost savings and the ease of allowing families to order online.
 This motion was unanimously approved.
 Mike advised that we do not need to pay sales tax due to our non-profit status, but dress pricing should include shipping/handling costs.
 In addition, there should be a cutoff date for ordering and payment via Venmo or PayPal will be fine.
 Currently set up for payment via PayPal like Band Camp.
 Also, order is not complete until payment is made.
-Jason will send a sample of the form to the Board for review.
-(Action: Jason) Also, discussed was our concert dress sizing samples.
+(Action: Jason & Sarah) Also, discussed was our concert dress sizing samples.
 Of the 3 dress styles (Corelli, Laurel, & Cadenza), we only have 1 sample of one style of the Cadenza and it did not seem as popular as the other styles.
 It was decided to no longer offer the Cadenza.

 Band Director’s Report: Tadd Morris